Creamy Mashed Potatoes with Cream Cheese and Butter

 And just like that, the idea of adding cream cheese to mashed potatoes was implanted in my brain.
 Naturally, the first time I ever made mashed potatoes, I added cream cheese.
 I honestly didn’t even think it was an option.
 I just thought that’s how mashed potatoes were supposed to be made.

-And, actually, adding cream cheese IS how mashed potatoes are supposed to be made.
+All these years later, and I’m convinced that adding cream cheese IS how mashed potatoes are supposed to be made.
 Let’s be real.
 If you want super creamy mashed potatoes, you gotta add some cream cheese.
+(Adding roasted garlic and mascarpone cheese is also ridiculously delicious.)

 A Few Tips for Super Creamy Mashed Potatoes: